scoophealth/oscar/docs/web_services/OAUTH.md

 All OAuth token requests take place at /ws/oauth/{command}.
 See the Admin > Integration > REST Clients screen in the OSCAR EMR 15 user interface for more details.

+A special OAuth only endpoint is available to see information about the OAuth request at /ws/services/oauth/info.

 OAUTH 1.0a for OSCAR Developers